evael-dev/evael/README.md

 evael
 ===========

-Evael is a small 2D/3D game engine written in the D programming langage.
+Evael is a small 2D/3D game engine written in the D programming language.
 It is based on OpenGL 3.3.

 It implements the following features: